-We initiated the commercialization of our PLA product in the second quarter of 2016 and of our Nevome product in the second quarter of 2018.
+We initiated the commercialization of our PLA product in the second quarter of 2016 and of our PLA plus product, which we originally referred to as our Nevome product, in the second quarter of 2018.
 We currently market these tests directly to dermatologists in the United States with a team of seven outside and two inside sales professionals located in California, Arizona, Texas, Florida, New York, Virginia and Georgia and plan to expand this team into more regions throughout the United States.
 The purpose of our early sales effort is to develop sufficient sample volume and adoption by dermatologists to facilitate reimbursement coverage from commercial payers, which desire a demonstration of product demand prior to providing coverage determinations.
-To date, we have processed over 27,000 samples for our PLA and Nevome products by more than 500 providers.
+As of September 30, 2019, we have processed over 37,000 samples for our PLA and PLA plus products by more than 1,300 providers.
 In 2018, we completed and published our second clinical utility study based on this real-world usage, a data set which is commonly required by many large payers to secure reimbursement coverage.
 Consequently, our PLA test is being reviewed for coverage by key United States commercial payers, including Aetna Inc., Cigna Corporation, Humana Inc., CareCore National, LLC dba eviCore healthcare, LLC and others.
 We believe we will achieve successful coverage outcomes from these efforts over the next 24 months, although no assurances can be given that any reimbursement coverage approvals will be obtained.

-In the second quarter of 2018, we introduced our Nevome product, an adjunctive reflex test for the PLA.
-The Nevome test can be used with histopathology to identify additional risk factors for melanoma and to confirm the diagnosis of melanoma in PLA positive tests, which are subjected to surgical biopsy.
-The Nevome test analyzes early-stage melanoma driver mutations in the BRAF, NRAS and TERT genes.
-The Nevome test utilizes the same genomic material collected from the initial adhesive patch sample used for the PLA and does not require additional sampling.
-We believe the market opportunity for the Nevome test in the United States is approximately \$250 million per year.
+In the second quarter of 2018, we introduced our PLA plus product, an adjunctive reflex test for the PLA.
+The PLA plus test can be used with histopathology to identify additional risk factors for melanoma and to confirm the diagnosis of melanoma in PLA positive tests, which are subjected to surgical biopsy.
+The PLA plus test analyzes early-stage melanoma driver mutations in the BRAF, NRAS and TERT genes.
+The PLA plus test utilizes the same genomic material collected from the initial adhesive patch sample used for the PLA and does not require additional sampling.
+We believe the market opportunity for the PLA plus test in the United States is approximately \$250 million per year.